PennockProjects/JAMStart/content/blog/index.md

 ---
-title: Blog Posts
+title: Blog
-description: Pennock Projects most recent blog posts
+description: The blog page shows a list of all the blog posts in the 'blog' folder.
+It used the Nuxt Content custom control `CollectionList` which defaults showing all markdown in the 'blog' folder and any children folders.
 ---

-::MonkInset
+::MonkInset{size= 'large'}
 :speech_balloon:
 ::

-This is a list of my recent blog posts.
-I generally blog about what I'm learning and implementing, but it can be any topic.

-::PostList
+{{ description }}

+### Blog Posts

+::CollectionList